stacks-archive/stacks-transactions-js/README.md

   nonce: new BigNum(0) // The nonce needs to be manually specified for now };

-const transaction = makeContractCall( contractAddress, contractName, functionName, functionArgs, fee, secretKey, options
+const transaction = await makeContractCall( contractAddress, contractName, functionName, functionArgs, secretKey, options
 );